andresmechali/stuart-challenge/README.md

 - Split styles into multiple files and use better naming for classes, or add styles-components
 - Change map position and zoom based on results
+- Use ImmutableJS for a cleaner handling of reducers